Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 4
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 10
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 10
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 9.5
+- Athena-v1 (using oobabooga/text-generation-webui) : 10
+- Luban-13B (using oobabooga/text-generation-webui) : 10

 ### Question 11: Rewrite the following sentence in passive voice: "The dog chased the cat."
 Task Domain: Text Rewriting